 - A distinguished faculty of performers, artists-in-residence, and expert pedagogues who provide private lessons and classical training in voice and the following instruments: guitar, percussion, piano, violin, viola, violoncello, and double bass.

 - Please note: LMU's Department of Music does not offer a major in woodwind and brass instruments.
-However, the department offers a music minor as well as non-major/minor instruction in flute, oboe, and clarinet.
-Beginning in the Fall of 2017 trumpet and French horn will be added.
+However, the department offers a music minor as well as non-major/minor instruction in flute, oboe, clarinet, trumpet and French horn.
+Beginning in the Fall of 2018 trombone will be added.

 - Free availability of professional accompanists for private lessons, ensemble rehearsals and coaching, and all public recital performances.